Zorlin/raptorswithhats.com-hugo/content/posts/2014-12-25-hacking-my-life-day-2.md

 SELECT id FROM inventory ORDER BY id DESC LIMIT 1; /* How many items in our inventory? */

 {{< / highlight >}}

+*This post is part of a series.
+If you're interested in reading the rest of it, click [here](/categories/hml/).*